 Moving on with a more affordable option, the Invicta 1090 Russian Diver watch is a tribute to the brand’s 1959 watch that was commissioned by the Russian Naval Fleet.

-This watch is only water resistant up to 50m, so while it can take some minor splashes and light swimming, you can’t use it for more serious water activities like snorkeling or diving.
+This watch is only water-resistant up to 50m, so while it can take some minor splashes and light swimming, you can’t use it for more serious water activities like snorkeling or diving.
+If you’re deciding between the last two watches, check out our Invicta vs Stuhrling comparison here.

 Lucien Piccard Men’s Loft Stainless Steel Skeleton Watch

 The watch is sleek and handsome, and many customers are satisfied with how affordable it is.
 The watch looks more expensive than it actually is.
-At just around $50, this is an excellent present to give to your loved ones.
+With a retail price of just around $50, this is an excellent present to give to your loved ones.

 Lucien Piccard is a Swiss watch company that has been around since 1923, producing watches that cost up to thousands of dollars.
 One might wonder why the watches are affordable these days—this is because it filed for bankruptcy and was later bought by a Chinese company, allowing them to produce inexpensive watches.